 (Belle put lights on it, bless her, to try and make it less soul destroying for me, but to be honest they just make it worse because the hangers get tangled in them.)

 To get to my side of the bed I have to shuffle myself between the rail of doom and the bed in a most undignified way.
-We also have suitcases full of shoes under the bed, along with Fiancé’s suits in bags.
-He will collapse with the stress of it all if they don’t get hung up soon.

 So, to Sharps we went.